How can I get assistance for archelios? onlineHelp

 Needs: Total consumption of the building

-Deficit: Energy requirement not produced by the PV installation and transported from the distribution network.
-Allows you to size an external source in the case of sites not connected to the network
+Deficit: Needs not covered by the PV installation + storage (physical) and transported from the distribution grid.
+Allows for the sizing of an external source in the case of sites not connected to the grid.

 -> Number of hours where PV production cannot meet needs